seniormugambe/vote-hive-network/README.md

+# VOTYX - Delegation-Based Voting System

+**Delegation-Based Voting System**

+VOTYX is a A next-generation decentralised delegation-based voting system built for the future.
+Connect your wallet to participate in governance, delegate your voting power, or create polls with ease.
+Decentralized voting application that ensures transparent, secure, and trustworthy delegation processes.

 **Use your preferred IDE**
 If you want to work locally using your own IDE, you can clone this repo and push changes.
-Pushed changes will also be reflected in Lovable.

-The only requirement is having Node.js & npm installed Follow these steps:
+The only requirement is having Node.js & npm installed

+**Follow these steps:**
 ```sh
 # Step 1: Clone the repository using the project's Git URL.
 git clone <YOUR_GIT_URL>